htcondor/htcondor/docs/getting-htcondor/admin-quick-start.rst

 resources of the execute machine.
 HTCondor can manage pools containing tens of thousands of execute machines, so this is by far the most common role.

-The execute role uses resources very few resources, so almost any machine can contribute to a pool in the execute role.
+The execute role itself uses very few resources, so almost any machine can contribute to a pool.
 The execute role can run on a machine with only outbound network connectivity, but being able to accept inbound connections from the machine(s) performing the submit role will simplify setup and reduce overhead.
+The execute machine does not need to allow user access, or even share user IDs with other machines in the pool (although this may be very convenient, especially on Windows).

 The Submit Role
 ###############